vmware/vic-product/docs/user_doc/vic_vsphere_admin/download_vic.md

-# Download vSphere Integrated Containers #
+# Download the vSphere Integrated Containers Installer #

 You can download different versions of vSphere Integrated Containers, that have different levels of stability and support.